leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 ## The importance of good delivery schedules

 Technically, scheduling deliveries is as much of an art form, as it is a science.

 When it’s done effectively, a good schedule can help you:

 * Understand what your organization can realistically achieve within a specific time frame;
 * Make sure there is enough time to plan, execute, and evaluate all tasks vital to completing each delivery;
 * Add contingency time in case something unexpected happens during the delivery lifecycle;
-* Avoid taking on more orders than your operations can handle ([**demand vs. capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/));
+* Avoid taking on more orders than your operations can handle ([**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "when demand exceeds your capacity"));
 * Make sure there is enough time to attend to each customer and maintain quality of service;
 * Provide drivers and delivery agents with all the benefits according to their work agreements;
-* Implement [**delivery tactics to grow your operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/) and achieve long-term objectives for the organization.
+* Implement [**delivery tactics to grow your operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/ "delivery tactics to grow your operations") and achieve long-term objectives for the organization.

-What many companies fail to understand is that time is a limited resource.
+What many companies fail to understand is that **time is a limited resource**.

 It’s the only one you can neither buy nor sell.

 But it’s the one you waste or use ineffectively the most.

 That’s why delivery schedules are so important.

 They help you keep your operations on track as you achieve both short and long-term goals.

 Here’s how you can improve them:

 ## Identify the time available for completing each task